blinkfox/hexo-theme-matery/README.md

 ### Modify website footer

-Website footer may need to be customized, and it is not convenient to make configuration information, So need to modify and process it by yourself.
-The changes are in the `/layout/_partial/footer.ejs` file, including the site, the theme used, the amount of traffic and so on.
+Website footer may need to be customized, and it is not convenient to make it part of the configuration, So you need to modify and process it by yourself.
+Changes could be made in the theme's `/layout/_partial/footer.ejs` file, including the site information, the theme used, the amount of traffic and so on.

 ### Modify social links

 In the theme `_config.yml` file, the configurations of `QQ`, `GitHub` and mailbox and more are supported by default.
-In the `/layout/_partial/social-link.ejs` file of the theme, you can add or modify the social link address as you need.
+In the `/layout/_partial/social-link.ejs` file of the theme, you can add or modify social link addresses as you need.
 To add a link, please refer to the following code:

 ```html
 <% if (theme.socialLink.github) { %>